 I tend to dive right in when I work on something like this, often painting right on my granite counters or grabbing the nearest mailer catalog as an underpinning to protect my work surface.
 I used two coats on these gourds because they are light in color, but I was mixing paint as I went and barely waiting for them to dry to complete the next coat.
 When I say it’s a fast project, I mean *really fast*.

-I think seasonal decor works best when it fuses right in with your existing decor and only hints at the season, without being ‘bang ’em over the head obvious’.
-I save that sort of more overt thematic thing for my tablescapes, when I only have to live with it for one night.
+I think seasonal decor works best when it fuses right in with your existing decor and only hints at the season, without being ‘bang-‘em-over-the-head-obvious’.
+I save that sort of more overt thematic thing for my tablescapes, as I only have to live with it for one night.